brianWreaves/BetweenUs/README.md

 BetweenUs is a real-time speech-to-text companion built for people living with Motor Neurone Disease (MND).
 Spoken words are transcribed on-device and shown as large, flippable text blocks so conversation partners can keep up with face-to-face chats.

-> **Phase 2 status (PWA + Storage Architecture)**
+> **Phase 3 status (Training UI – Base Elements)**
-> ✅ Installable PWA shell (manifest, icons, service worker)
+> ✅ Training workspace with phrase counter, card, and footer controls
-> ✅ IndexedDB + localStorage scaffolding for training data and preferences
+> ✅ Persistent phrase index + completion counter stored in preferences
-> ✅ Interactive font-size preview wired to persisted preferences
+> ✅ Region vocabulary hint captured for future keyword boosting
-> ✅ Training export packaging helper (manifest, transcripts, audio stubs)
+> ✅ PWA shell, storage scaffolding, and export helpers from Phase 2
-> ✅ README + landing page refreshed with new testing steps
+> ✅ README + landing page refreshed with training test steps

 ---